FrtZgwL/FreeSpeechABM/README.md

 example, while the USA allows it, Germany outlaws Holocaust Denial because the expressed ideas are so deeply wrong that they are dangerous.
 In addition to that, private social media platforms regulate a large portion of all political deliberation worldwide.
-They also break with Mill.
-For example, the social media platform Twitter banned Donald Trump, the former president of the USA while he was still in office.
-JAN6\...
-Twitter also disabled *Articles of Unity*\...BOTS[@RESEARCH] In public discourse, some people ask for the social media platforms to finally censor dangerous ideas while others moan their perceived suppression under "cancel culture".
+In public discourse, some beg them to finally censor dangerous ideas while others moan their perceived suppression under a prevalent "cancel culture".
 So what are we to make of Mills ideas today?
 How free should free speech be?
 Is Mill correct in claiming that any censorship is an epistemic failiure?
 Or can some forms of it be justified and if so, which ones?

 # The basics of agent based modeling